Tips to Get Top Marks in IGCSE Physics

 Practice with Past Papers

 Want to find out which sorts of questions are likely to be in your exam?
-Past papers can provide this information.
+Past papers can give a good idea of what to expect.

-Papers’ content change every year but their core remains the same.
-Practicing with these papers is like sitting a real exam, especially if you complete it under exam conditions.
+Papers’ content changes every year but their core remains the same.
+Practising with these papers is like sitting a real exam, especially if you complete them under exam conditions.

 They can show you where you’re at a certain point in your revision, and the gaps that you have to tackle.